JanHerca/urantiapedia/output/wikijs/en/article/Rick_Lyon/family_crises.md

 > _Christianity is seriously confronted with the doom embodied in one of its own slogans:_
 >
 > _A house divided against itself cannot stand.”
 The non-Christian world will hardly capitulate to a sect-divided Christendom.
 The living Jesus is the only hope of a possible unification of Christianity.
-The true church—the Jesus brotherhood—is invisible, spiritual, and is characterized by unity._ [[UB 195:10.12](/en/The_Urantia_Book/195#p10_12)]
+The true church—the Jesus brotherhood—is invisible, spiritual, and is characterized by unity._ <a id="a213_299"></a>[[UB 195:10.12](/en/The_Urantia_Book/195#p10_12)]

 We can see in _The Urantia Book_ that many splits and divisions have occurred in the past within the community of believers in Jesus.
 Abner split from the Apostles.
 Nathaniel split from the Apostles when they changed the gospel.
 There was the great Schism of 1054, that brought about the final separation between the Eastern Christian churches and the Western church led by Pope Leo IX that did not end (kind of) until 1965.